polterguy/lizzie/README.md

       transfer_to(phone) Departments.Sales.English
 ```

-The above is just an example ...
+**FYI** - The above is just an example of an imaginary DSL which allows for
+routing phone calls ...

 ## poetic.lambda